You're pledging to donate if the project hits its minimum goal and gets approved. If not, your funds will be returned.

 Deployment & Infrastructure: Public launch, domain setup, CI/CD pipelines, and robust hosting infrastructure.

-Minimum ($15,000) vs. Full Funding ($25,000): The minimum funding will ensure a functional, rigorously engineered tool with the core forecasting logic intact.
-Reaching the full funding goal allows for the necessary time to achieve the high level of UX polish and device-agnostic accessibility required for the tool to reach a broad audience.
+Minimum ($15,000) vs. Full Funding ($25,000): The minimum funding will ensure a functional, rigorously engineered tool with the core estimation logic intact.
+Reaching the full funding goal allows for the necessary time to achieve the high level of UX polish and device-agnostic accessibility required for the tool to reach a broader audience.

 I am the sole developer.
 I am a Senior Software Engineer with over two decades of experience, primarily focused on algorithms, backend architecture, DevOps, and cloud engineering, alongside building clean, minimalist web projects.
 I developed the underlying mathematical framework for this tool during my project work for the 2025 AI Safety, Ethics and Society course at the Center for AI Safety.
-My engineering background ensures the calculator's core logic and deployment will be robust and precisely implemented, while the project's UX design budget will help translate that complex logic into an accessible, responsive interface.
-I currently have the schedule flexibility to dedicate myself entirely to this project, ensuring it is built to a professional standard.
+My engineering background ensures the calculator's core logic and deployment will be robust and precisely implemented.
+The UX design will prioritize clarity and accessibility, translating the underlying complexity into an interface that works for a general audience.
+I currently have the schedule flexibility to dedicate myself to this project, ensuring it is built to a professional standard.

 There are two primary risks.
 First is distribution: even if the tool is highly useful, it might simply fail to find its audience in the crowded internet landscape.
-Second is execution of the UI: translating a complex heuristic model into a simple interface is difficult.
+Initial outreach may focus on communities already engaged in AI transition discussions (AI safety forums, tech-adjacent networks, university career centers, newsletters).
+The second risk is execution of the UI: translating a complex heuristic model into a simple interface is difficult.
 Given my preference for minimalist design, the resulting app might be functional but lack the mainstream visual polish needed for viral adoption.
-However, if the project fails to gain widespread traction, the outcome is still a net positive: the community receives a fully functional, AGPLv3-licensed mathematical engine and open-source codebase that other researchers can fork or integrate into their own platforms.
+However, if the project fails to gain widespread traction, the outcome is still a net positive: the community receives a fully functional, open source codebase of the estimation engine that other researchers can fork or integrate into their own platforms.

 $0.
 This is currently an independent project.